Ronan O'Rahilly

-Aodogán Ronan O'Rahilly (21 May 1940 – 20 April 2020) was an Irish businessman best known for the creation of the offshore radio station, Radio Caroline and the band Sheep On Drugs.
+Aodogán Ronan O'Rahilly (21 May 1940 – 20 April 2020) was an Irish businessman best known for the creation of the offshore radio station, Radio Caroline.
 He also became manager of George Lazenby, who played James Bond in one film.

 Biography

 Background

 O'Rahilly was born in Dublin, the third of five children.
 His parents owned the private port at Greenore, County Louth, on Carlingford Lough.
 His grandfather Michael O'Rahilly (The O'Rahilly) was an important figure in the quest for the independence of Ireland, a leader in the Easter Rising, who died in the fighting in Dublin in April 1916.

 O'Rahilly described himself as a rebel who had been expelled from school seven times.
 He started living in London at the age of 17.

 London club scene

 Before he founded Radio Caroline, O'Rahilly started training in method acting in London, frequented nightclubs and became acquainted with such entertainment industry figures as Giorgio Gomelsky and Simon Dee.
 He then ran a night club, the Scene, off Great Windmill Street in Soho, London, where in 1963 the Rolling Stones played, amongst others including Zoot Money and Chris Farlowe.
 He became the manager of musicians, such as Alexis Korner and Georgie Fame, and helped to persuade the Animals to move to London.
 Alan Price said of O'Rahilly: "Ronan knew how things were done; he was very hip, he really fancied himself, but he had a lot of 'get up and go' and verve.
 He helped to launch the Animals".

 He tried to persuade radio stations to play a promotional acetate record by Georgie Fame, a practice that was almost unheard of at the time.
 He took the record to the BBC to try to get it played, and discovered that the record industry was dominated by EMI and Decca.
 He then tried to get it played on Radio Luxembourg and again found that the shows were "owned" by major labels EMI, Decca, Pye and Philips.
 They were essentially "payola" shows, featuring only music from labels willing and able to pay for them to be played.